78 Super Awesome Hobbies to Pick Up in Your 20S

 The first thing that I would like to mention here is that you should make sure you have your upper body strength ready; rock climbing will require it.

 Do you want to experience the rush of falling?
-A good place to try that is to try your hand at bungee jumping.
+A good place to try that is by trying your hand at bungee jumping.

 Have you ever wondered what it’s like beneath the waves?
 Why not give scuba diving a try?